blastbeng/spotisub/README.md

 ## Description

-Simple playlist generator based on spotify user and artists reccomendations with Subsonic API support
+Simple playlist generator based on spotify user and artists reccommendations with Subsonic API support

 This software will try to match all your Spotify playlists to your music library using Subsonic APIs